Dunwoody North Civic Association, Inc.

 Section 1.
-Membership of this Association shall be limited to one (1) adult member of each family owning a home in the subdivision known as Dunwoody North, and the homes in the adjacent subdivisions of Andover Estates, Laurelwood Farms, Dunwoody Trails, Brafferton Square, Briers North, The Madisons, and Chestnut Landing; DeKalb County, State of Georgia.
+Membership of this Association shall be limited to one (1) adult member of each home in the subdivision known as Dunwoody North, and the homes in the adjacent subdivisions of Andover Estates, Laurelwood Farms, Dunwoody Trails, Brafferton Square, Briers North, and The Madisons; DeKalb County, State of Georgia.

-Section 2.
-Each paid up membership shall be entitled to only one (1) vote in the affairs of the Association.
+Section 4.
+Each current membership shall be entitled to only one (1) vote in the affairs of the Association.
 Any member unable to attend a meeting of the Association may vote by proxy, provided each proxy shall be in writing and delivered to the Secretary of this Association before or at such meeting.

-This Association shall be managed and its affairs conducted by a Board of Directors, which shall consist of the following:
+Section 1.
+This Association shall be managed, and its affairs conducted, by a Board of Directors consisting of a minimum of four elected directors.

 ARTICLE V. ELECTIONS

 Section 1.
-Officers and directors shall be elected at the annual meeting to serve for a term of one (1) year.
+Directors holding the named positions in Article IV, Sections 2 and 3 shall be elected at the annual meeting to serve for a term of one (1) year.

-- All officer and directors must notify the Recording Secretary of their acceptance of their nomination and live within the area described in Article III, Section 1.
+- All officers and directors must notify the Secretary of their acceptance of their nomination and live within the area described in Article III, Section 1.

-- Officers shall begin their duties at the close of the electoral meeting.
+- Officers shall begin their duties at the close of the business section of the Annual Meeting.